-The School Psychology program is designed for students who already have a master’s degree in a discipline related to school psychology.
+The Certificate of Advanced Graduate Studies (CAGS) in School Psychology is designed for students who already have a master’s degree in a discipline related to school psychology.
 This flexible degree program contains a minimum of 33 credits, but may include up to 57 credits depending on the relatedness to school psychology of the candidate’s previous master’s degree.
 Please see the school psychology master’s program for a complete listing of courses needed to become certified as a school psychologist.

 Program of Study